lzhtan/LossSight/README.md

      * write() writes the state of the register array at the specified
      * index, with the value provided by the value parameter.

-3. Unzip LossSight into the exercises folder and enter FindINT.
+3. Unzip LossSight into the exercises folder and enter LossSight-FindINT.
 4. Execute Make in the terminal.
 5. Test
      h1 ping h2